Markyjay/adventureproject3/README.md

 ### Removed Features

 * Use of Google Spreadsheets API to request specific cells containing a scenario for each user input.
+    - This feature was removed due to an un fixable error that occured on some devices and also when running the iamresponsive online application.
+      - A Google API 429 error is an HTTP status code that indicates that the client, which could be an application has sent too many requests in a given time frame to a Google API service and has exceeded the API's rate limit.
+This error is also    commonly referred to as "Rate Limit Exceeded."
+  Because I only discovered this error after I had created the program and sent out the deployed link to friends they were reporting this error.
+I also noticed it later when I used iamresponsive to generate an image of various devices.

+  I replaced this feature by creating a new .JSON file containing the information in the spreadsheet then created a function in the run.py to draw from the new .JSON file.

 ### Existing Features